Brian Sherratt (educator): Work at Great Barr

-Sherratt was noted for providing his deputy heads with training and professional opportunities to equip them for headship.
-Among those who, over the years, worked as deputy heads under Brian Sherratt's leadership are Jenny Hawkins, who became Director of Education for Staffordshire, Carol Whitty, Deputy General Secretary of NAHT, John Martin, Head of Warley High School, Sandwell, Dame Maureen Brennan, Head of Barr Beacon School and formerly Head of Hillcrest School and Community College in Netherton, West Midlands, Ian Fraser, Head of Ashfield School, Nottingham, Glen Goddard, Head of Menzies High School, West Bromwich, Neil Finlay, Head of Walton High School, Stafford, Billy Downie, Head of The Streetly School, Sutton Coldfield, Kate Abbott, formerly Head of The Bluecoat School, Walsall and subsequently Head of Great Barr School.

 Earlier career

-Earlier in his career Brian Sherratt had worked in grammar and comprehensive schools and was a lecturer at Avery Hill College, now part of the University of Greenwich.
+Earlier in his career Sherratt had worked in grammar and comprehensive schools and was a lecturer at Avery Hill College, now part of the University of Greenwich.

-Before taking up the headship of Great Barr School in 1984, Sherratt was Headmaster and Warden (1979–1984) of Kirk Hallam School and Community Centre, (now Kirk Hallam Community Technology College), Ilkeston, Derbyshire.
+Before taking up the headship of Great Barr School in 1984, Sherratt was headmaster and warden (1979–1984) of Kirk Hallam School and Community Centre, (now Kirk Hallam Community Technology College), Ilkeston, Derbyshire.
 In February 1983 Kirk Hallam School underwent a full inspection by Her Majesty's Inspectorate, Department for Education and Science, Report by HM Inspectors on Kirk Hallam Comprehensive School, Ilkeston, Derbyshire, 7–11 February 1983, S910/4135/04 196/83 SZ 20/83.
 This was one of the first published inspection reports as introduced by Sir Keith Joseph during his time as Secretary of State for Education and Science.
 The inspection by a team of 19 HMIs was described by Sherratt as "the most penetrating and analytical in which I have ever been involved".
 In paragraph 18 of the published report HMI state that Kirk Hallam School "is to be commended upon its breadth of vision in the planning of its curriculum" (18.2, p 16).
 In paragraph 18.4, p 17 the report states that "The management of the school is outstandingly good".
-Publication of this report received wide coverage in the press including the Times Educational Supplement the Ilkeston Advertiser and the Derby Evening Telegraph.
+Publication of this report received wide coverage in the press including the Times Educational Supplement, the Ilkeston Advertiser and the Derby Evening Telegraph.